Jayashri-MCA23/Ball_moving/README.md

      step4:-A new browser window will open, displaying  Ball- moving animation.
 **Future improvement:**

-      future improvement, consider adding user interaction features like mouse or keyboard control to change the ball's direction or speed, or adding obstacles or targets for the ball to interact with, creating a more engaging and interactive animation.
+      For future improvement, consider adding user interaction features like mouse or keyboard control to change the ball's direction or speed, or adding obstacles or targets for the ball to interact with, creating a more engaging and interactive animation.